andrtell/remarks/C/compile/0021-dynamic-linking.md

 ### Compiling a shared object file.

-We are going to attempt to use our library by dynamically linking to it.
+We are going to use our tiny library easymath by dynamically linking to it.

 To do that we need a shared object file `libeasymath.so`.